Skip to the main content.

 Why angel investors use SPVs

-Angel investors often choose to invest via SPVs as they enable them to expose their cash to asset classes or investment types they’re unfamiliar with, forming a community of like-minded investors with close relationships to the lead investor or fund manager.
+Angel investors often choose to invest via a SPV as it enables them to expose their cash to asset classes or investment types they’re unfamiliar with, forming a community of like-minded investors with close relationships with the lead investor or fund manager.

 By joining forces with other angels and forming what’s been known as an angel syndicate, you can pool your resources and actively pursue co-investments.
 Key benefits include: